hmy/TourMe/README.md

 * Double-Tap Feature on Map
 * Cleaning Up the Code

+### Disclaimer : As of now, DB is local And it cannot be accessed via internet

 ```
-  Last Updated on 4/6/12 by hmy
+  Last Updated on 4/10/12 by hmy
 ```

   [Hee Min Yoo]: https://github.com/hmy "GitHub Page"